 Affiliated Nursing Student Organizations

 Nursing Student Association – Houston Christian University is proud to have a local chapter for the National Nursing Student Association.
 The HCU chapter of the Nursing Student Association aligns itself with the University’s Ten Pillars Vision.
 We seek to increase our cultural impact and establish a society of learning through health education and community outreach to achieve a more global focus.
-We seek to enhance students’ lives through meaningful interaction amongst themselves and other healthcare professionals.
-The Nursing Student Organization at the School of Nursing & Allied Health is located in the Cullen Science Building, room S119.
+We seek to enhance students’ lives through meaningful interaction among themselves and other healthcare professionals.
+The Nursing Student Organization at the School of Nursing & Allied Health is located in the Cullen Science Building.